 But guess what?

-Lawyers cost money.
+A divorce attorney costs money.
 Lots and lots of money.

 There will be no money left over to fight about and long after your divorce decree, you'll be left in financial hole you'll never be able to get out of.